• Reviews

 Chase Sapphire Preferred® vs Chase Sapphire Reserve®

 One of the questions I get most often…Zach, should I get a Chase Sapphire Preferred® or a Chase Sapphire Reserve®.
 Well, simply put, I think Chase has made the Chase Sapphire Preferred® so good…they kind of killed the Chase Sapphire Reserve®.
-I downgraded my Chase Sapphire Reserve® years ago, but with this new 80k offer, I’m eligible for a Sapphire product again and will likely pull the trigger on the CSR.
+Let’s take a look at two leviathans of the transferrable credit card point space and then you can make a decision on which is best for your wallet.

 Current Welcome Offers and Annual Fee

-Both cards have had all time high offers of a 100k points, but the Chase Sapphire Reserve® currently has a much stronger offer of 80k after $4k spend in 3 months than the 60k points the CSP is offering.
+Both cards have had all time high offers of a 100k points, but the Chase Sapphire Reserve® currently has 70k offer after $4k spend in 3 months vs the 60k points the CSP is offering after $4k spend in 3 months.

 The annual fee?
 A big difference, but remember both cards come with travel credits that lower the effective cost, but there is still over $200 of difference.
 Cash in your pocket.